The Rose Garden at Basildon Park

 Buy some roses

-Head to the shop in the Stableyard to purchase some Roses of your own.
-They will be stocking some of the Roses you can see in the pleasure grounds, so you can create a little bit of the garden for yourself at home.
+Head to the shop in the Stableyard to purchase some David Austin roses of your own.
+They will be stocking some of the rose varieties you can see in the pleasure grounds, so you can create a little bit of Lady Iliffe's rose garden for yourself at home.